Letter of Jean-Baptiste Chataud, Captain of the Grand-Saint-Antoine.

 [7:00] Following the strict protocols laid down, Chataud anchored off the island of Pomègues in the harbour mouth and disembarked to present his bill-of-health to the Bureau de Santé on the mainland.
 A "clean" bill-of-health allowed the ship to proceed to the Nouvelles Infirmeries, an enclosed lazaretto built by Colbert in 1668, where the cargo could be unloaded and sold at the end of the month's quarantine.
 Had the ship been placed under interdict for plague, Chataud would have been forced to anchor off the isolated Île Jarre and the merchandise destroyed.

 |Remains from the Grand-Saint-Antoine currently on display |

-in the Marseille museum [Wikimedia]
+in the Marseilles museum [Wikimedia]

-[9:20] Chataud was nonetheless allowed to proceed to the Infirmeries which, although isolated by a wall, was on the mainland of Marseille.
+[9:20] Chataud was nonetheless allowed to proceed to the Infirmeries which, although isolated by a wall, was on the mainland of Marseilles.
 Within a few days, three stevedores were dead and the contagion began its inexorable spread out into the poorer districts of the town It was not until 26th July that the plague was officially acknowledged and measures put in place.
 On 31st July the Parlement of Aix decreed that no-one could leave or enter the city.
 The Grand-Saint-Antoine was belatedly taken to the Île Jarre, where the sailors were abandoned for six months to survive as well as they could, and the ship itself finally scuppered in September.